ProgmRuanSilva/havard/anotations/week_1.md

     it was difficult learn more about pointers and types of values but i did't. i made a Makefile to compile more simply.

-    i made the section_one exercise with two possibilities: one declarin char before and fgets to do it more eficiency. and made with mylib get_int method, for more leability.
+    i made the section_one exercise with two possibilities: one declaring char before and fgets to do it more eficiency. and made with mylib get_int method, for more leability.

     the do method dont ask anything before execute it.